*This post may contain affiliate links. Please see my disclosure for more details!*

 There is so much stigma around vegan food – and it bugs me.
 There is no reason that vegan food can’t be delicious – and this cake proves it!
 Look at ittttttttt!!!

-My fiancé is one of those people who is skeptical, but even he admits that the vegan recipes I have made for this blog are ‘bl**dy delicious’ and he always wants another slice.
+I have a friend that is one of those people who is skeptical, but even he admits that the vegan recipes I have made for this blog are ‘bl**dy delicious’ and he always wants another slice.
 This particular one?
-He didn’t even realise it was vegan till I told him.
+He didn’t even realise it was vegan until I told him.

 There was basically no reason as to my the sponges from my other vegan recipes couldn’t be made into a chocolate version, by simply using cocoa powder in place of some of the flour, and then increasing it all to make it into a cake!